Qassaseen/Proj01_Riyadh_Restaurants_POI_Analysis/data_engineering/README.md

 - Output:
   - `data/sample_district/restaurants_sample_district.csv`
-  - Same attributes as the full cleaned CSV, but subset to the study region.
+  - Same attributes as the full cleaned CSV, including `postcode` and `price_code`, but subset to the study region.

 ---